VanOvermeire/sam-template-creator/README.md

 ##### Go

 - the name of your executable should be `handler`.
 However, if you have an executable in the same folder as your lambda, the tool will set the `Handler` of that lambda to the name of this executable.
-For example, if the folder contains a `main` file under `dist/main`, the `Handler` will become main, with the `CodeUri` becoming `dist/main`.
+For example, if your folder `mylambda` contains a `main` file under `dist/main`, the `Handler` will become main, with the `CodeUri` equal to `/mylambda/dist/main`.
 - if you want to map a function to an api gateway method, the lambda handler should end with the word Request, with the path and method prepended to this word.
 For example, `func PostAddHelloRequest(_ context.Context, event events.APIGatewayProxyRequest) error` is mapped to a `POST` to `/add/hello`.
 - if the lambda is triggered by an event source, the name should reflect that.